 Are There Waterproof Plywoods?

-The most common types of exterior plywood are CDX-grade, Pressure-treated grade, and some Marine-grade plywood.
-They surfaces are designed to thrive when exposed to moisture, but you can still waterproof them to improve their moisture resistance.
+The most common exterior plywood types are CDX-grade, Pressure-treated grade, and some Marine-grade plywood.
+Their surfaces are designed to thrive when exposed to moisture, but you can still waterproof them to improve their moisture resistance.